AGNC Investment's Q3 2017 Income Statement And Earnings Preview - Part 2

 When the nine accounts from Table 5 above are combined, I am projecting AGNC had net income of $328 million for the third quarter of 2017.
 After accounting for AGNC's quarterly preferred stock dividends, this would be earnings available to common shareholders of $0.88 per share.

-Conclusions Drawn (PART 2):
+Conclusions Drawn (Part 2):

 To sum up the analysis above, I am projecting AGNC will report the following account figure for the third quarter of 2017 (refer back to Table 4 and/or 5):